πŸ”‘ Key Takeaway: Every good algorithm must be correct, finite, unambiguous, and efficient.

 Properties Check

-• “Keep trying random numbers until you find the answer” → may never terminate (no finiteness)
+• "Keep trying random numbers until you find the answer" β†’ No finiteness (may never stop)

-• “Solve the traveling salesman problem optimally for 100 cities” → no known efficient way (effectiveness issue for large input)
+• "Solve the Traveling Salesman Problem optimally for 100 cities" β†’ Effectiveness issue for large input

-Understanding how algorithms look and their required properties is the first real step toward writing correct and efficient code.
+Understanding algorithm properties is the foundation for writing correct, reliable, and efficient code.